 - Pain or soreness from repetitive motion (such as back pain or carpal tunnel syndrome)

 Injuries that most often qualify for workers’ compensation benefits are accidental and happen while doing your job.
 For example: If you slip and fall because a water main breaks and floods your workplace while you’re cleaning, that’s clearly an accident.
 You didn’t foresee the injury before it happened.
 Instead, it simply occurred while performing your required job duties.
 If you experience a work-related injury, you should always seek appropriate medical treatment and inform your employer.
 Many states have a specific deadline to notify your employer to qualify for workers’ compensation benefits.
 If you miss this deadline or refuse medical treatment, then in most cases, you cannot qualify for workers’ comp payments.

 Claims for occupational illnesses work a bit differently, and you usually have more time to file those claims.
 However, you must contract the illness at work to qualify for workers’ comp benefits.
 Most states say your doctor must provide evidence that ties your illness to your occupation.
 Here’s one example: If you tear down old buildings for new construction, you may develop mesothelioma from asbestos exposure.
 Since asbestos is the only substance that causes mesothelioma (a fatal lung cancer), it usually qualifies as an occupational illness.

-What Expenses Are Covered by Workers’ Compensation Benefits?
+What Expenses Will Workers’ Compensation Benefits Cover?

-Typically, workers’ compensation benefits cover medical expenses, income for time off of work, retraining that may be needed, or rehabilitation.
-Paying for these types of expenses may take some stress off of employees who may be struggling financially after an injury or illness.
+Paying for these expenses helps take the stress off employees who may otherwise struggle financially after an injury or illness.